 The weapon the Fed can use to control inflation is interest rates, according to Victor Carlström with Vinacossa Enterprises.
-Today the U.S. inflation rate is around 2.3%.
-He explains that the Fed aims for a 2% target; this can keep the economy balanced and prevent either a recession or an overheated economy.

 “But the biggest reason now for the Fed to lower interest rates is to make money cheaper for consumers to borrow, as consumers are the key to economic growth,” Carlström says.

 Where Can You Find Banks With the Best Savings Account Rates?